Blankeos/flutter-practice/frb_basic/README.md

 3. One notable thing is the `flutter_rust_bridge.yaml` where you configure the:

 - rust root - what you write in rust.
-- dart root - what you use within dart.

 4. Another notable thing, notice in `main.dart` that before running the app.
 We initialize the rust background process basically.